engmsilva/package-json-cleanup-loader/README.md

 This package by default removes all values for which keys start with \_ or the values passed in options.

+* options
+  * `only` removes all values and keeps only the keys declared within the array of this option.
+  * `except` keeps all values except the keys declared within the array of this option.

 ## How I can use this package?

 ### Installation